bretmullinix/githooks/readme.md

 ## Purpose

 The purpose of the repo is to provide people with git hooks.
 Git hooks can be used for client side validation of code.
-An example provided here is a start of a hook that catches and fixes lint errors for markdown.
+The example provided is a Git hook that catches and fixes lint errors for markdown.
 If lint errors are still present, the hook will prevent a commit (called a pre-commit hook).

 :warning: Note: The current implementation of the python code is not formatted very well.
 The next step is to clean up the formatting, and create 3 files with good formatted output:

 1. ansible-lint-output.txt